apache/pekko-connectors-kafka/docs/src/main/paradox/consumer.md

 For cases when you need to read messages from one topic, transform or enrich them, and then write to another topic you can use @apidoc[Consumer.committableSource](Consumer$) and connect it to a @apidoc[Producer.committableSink](Producer$).
 The `committableSink` will commit the offset back to the consumer regularly.

-The `committableSink` accepts implementations @apidoc[ProducerMessage.Envelope] that contain the offset to commit the consumption of the originating message (of type @apidoc[akka.kafka.ConsumerMessage.Committable]).
+The `committableSink` accepts implementations @apidoc[ProducerMessage.Envelope] that contain the offset to commit the consumption of the originating message (of type @apidoc[org.apache.pekko.kafka.ConsumerMessage.Committable]).
 See @ref[Producing messages](producer.md#producing-messages) about different implementations of @apidoc[ProducerMessage.Envelope].

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #consumerToProducerSink }